um-tech-evolution/continous_variable_evolution/README.md

 (Eerkins & Lipo 2005), (Hamilton & Buchanan 2009), (Rorabaugh 2014).
 The code has provisions for multiple
 subpopulations, but currently there is always only 1 subpopulation.

-As of 9/21/17, this repository requires julia version 6.0.
+As of 9/21/17, this repository requires julia version 5.0 or 6.0.
+The Julia code is in subdirectory src.

-To run examples, do the following on the command line:
+To run examples, do the following on the command line when in the src/ subdirectory:

 > julia -L ContVarEvolution.jl run.jl examples/example?